Fall 2010 Semester Program with Nazareth College of

 *

-The Fall Semester Program is taught in English, not in German -
+The Fall Semester Program is taught in English,

-with the exception of the language
+not in German - with the exception of the language instruction, of

-instruction, of course.
-This distinguishes the
+course.
+This distinguishes the Berlin Residential Program from most

-Berlin Residential Program from most other study-abroad programs offered in Germany.
-It is ensured that each student receives strong support and personal attention by faculty and
+other study-abroad programs offered in Germany.
+It is ensured that each

 staff.
-All courses are designed to take advantage of
+All courses are designed to take advantage of Berlin, Germany's

-historical, as well as, current political,
+capital, historical, as well as, current political, economic and

-resources.
-The courses assist students to enhance understanding contemporary issues in
+cultural resources.
+The courses assist students to enhance

-enlarging Europe, unifying Germany and Berlin including the problem areas surrounding the relationship between the eastern and western parts of Germany.
+and Berlin including the problem areas surrounding the relationship

+between the eastern and western parts of Germany.
 The calendar for the Berlin

 home-stay semester separates the